gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DTLS.
 Any other DATA chunk being received in a Protected association SHALL be silently discarded.

+If in-band DTLS handshake {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}
-DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk necessary
-{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
-The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
-At completion of DTLS Chunk initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.
+is used to establish the security parameters for the DTLS Chunks, DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk.
+The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that accomodates DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see

-The Association initiator and responder will independently enter VALIDATION state when the keys are locally installed.
-During VALIDATION state both initiator and responder SHALL handle plain chunks as well as DTLS chunks.
+{{t-valid-considerations}}.
+The Association initiator and responder will independently enter VALIDATION state when the security parameters are locally installed for the DTLS chunk.
+During VALIDATION state both initiator and responder SHALL handle plain text chunks as well as DTLS chunks.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.

-When keys are installed, the initiator MUST send to the responder a PVALID chunk (see
-{{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing indication of all offered protection solutions previously sent in the INIT chunk, including the 0x1 value indicating that DTLS 1.3 Chunk Protected Association parameter was included.
-The transmission of the PVALID chunk MUST be done reliably.
+When keys are installed, the initiator MUST send to the responder a PVALID chunk (see {{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing indication of all offered protection solutions previously sent in the INIT chunk, including the 0x1 value indicating that DTLS 1.3 Chunk Protected Association parameter was included.
+The transmission of the PVALID chunk will be done reliably using an RTO timeout based mechanism, see below.
 The responder receiving the PVALID chunk will compare the indicated solutions with the ones previously received as parameters in the INIT chunk.
 The responder will ignore unknown parameters and security solutions.
 For the supported solutions if the parameters in the INIT matches what is listed in the PVALID and there are no additional by the endpoint supported solution in the PVALID, it will reply to the initiator with a PVALID chunk containing the chosen proteciton solution, otherwise it will reply with an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Validation" and the SCTP association will be terminated.
 If the association was not aborted the protected association is considered successfully established and the PROTECTED state is entered.

-When entering PROTECTED state, the initiator and the responder independently SHALL stop handling plain chunks, i.e. those chunks will be silently discarded.
+When entering PROTECTED state, the initiator and the responder independently SHALL stop handling plain text chunks, i.e. those chunks will be silently discarded.
 PVALID chunks received in PROTECTED state will be threated as retransmission, thus the initiator receiving a PVALID in PROTECTED state SHALL ignore it,